G-uniform stability and K\"{a}hler-Einstein metrics on Fano varieties

 We will then show that the converse to Theorem \ref{thm-YTD} holds true if $\bG$ contains a maximal torus of $\Aut(X)_0$.
-This is true because the existence of K\"{a}hler-Einstein metrics implies a properness condition involving such $\bG$, which we prove by combining the works of Darvas-Rubinstein and Hisamoto, together with some properties of reductive groups proved in Appendix \ref{app-Yu}.
-So we get the sufficient and necessary algebraic conditions for the existence of K\"{a}hler-Einstein metrics for any (singular) Fano variety. \begin{thm} Let $(X, D)$ be a log Fano pair.
-Then $(X, D)$ admits a K\"{a}hler-Einstein metric if and only if $\Aut(X, D)_0$ is reductive and $(X, D)$ is $\bG$-uniformly Ding-stable, where $\bG$ is any connected reductive group of $\Aut(X, D)_0$ that contains a maximal torus of $\Aut(X, D)_0$. \end{thm} Theorem \ref{thm-AutYTD} is the first versions of Yau-Tian-Donaldson conjecture for arbitrary Fano varieties.
-We make some remarks about the above results. \begin{rem} In this remark we use the definition \ref{defn-Gequivstability} and Remark \ref{rem-Gequivstability}. \begin{enumerate} \item By definitions, $\bG$-equivariantly uniform K-stability implies $\bG$-uniform K-stability (since $\bfJ^\NA\ge \bfJ^\NA_\bT$).
+This is true because the existence of K\"{a}hler-Einstein metrics implies a coercivity condition involving such $\bG$, which we will prove by combining the works of Darvas-Rubinstein and Hisamoto, together with some properties of reductive groups proved in Appendix \ref{app-Yu}.
+So we get a sufficient and necessary algebraic conditions for the existence of K\"{a}hler-Einstein metrics for any (singular) Fano variety. \begin{thm} Let $(X, D)$ be a log Fano pair.
+Then $(X, D)$ admits a K\"{a}hler-Einstein metric if and only if $\Aut(X, D)_0$ is reductive and $(X, D)$ is $\bG$-uniformly K-stable, where $\bG$ is any connected reductive group of $\Aut(X, D)_0$ that contains a maximal torus of $\Aut(X, D)_0$. \end{thm} Theorem \ref{thm-AutYTD} is the first version of Yau-Tian-Donaldson conjecture for arbitrary Fano varieties.
+We make some remarks about the above results. \begin{rem} In this remark we use Definition \ref{defn-Gequivstability} and Remark \ref{rem-Gequivstability}. \begin{enumerate} \item By definition, $\bG$-equivariantly uniform K-stability implies $\bG$-uniform K-stability (since $\bfJ^\NA\ge \bfJ^\NA_\bT$).
 The converse is not true in general.
 In fact, it is easy to show that $\bG$-equivariantly uniform K-stability is equivalent to two conditions together: $\bG$-uniform K-stability plus the center $C(\bG)$ being discrete.
-So for the above results, if $C(\bG)$ is discrete, we can replace the $\bG$-uniform K-stability (Ding-stability) by $\bG$-equivariantly uniform K-stability (Ding-stability).
+So for the above results, if $C(\bG)$ is discrete, we can replace $\bG$-uniform K-stability (Ding-stability) by $\bG$-equivariantly uniform K-stability (Ding-stability).
 We note that $\bG$-equivariantly uniform K-stability was considered recently in \cite{Gol19} and \cite{Zhu19}. \item It can be shown that $\bG$-uniform K-stability implies $\bG$-equivariant $K$-polystability (Lemma \ref{lem-uni2poly}).